blowb/blowb-doc/setup-host/enable-selinux.rst

-Enable SELinux (Recommended but Optional)
+Enable SELinux (Optional but Recommended)
 =========================================

 `SELinux`_ is a Linux kernel security module which provides `mandatory access controls`_.
 It is